For customers with slow Internet connections, this process may take up to five minutes long.

-Once you have fully explored the house, you can make your way to the grounds for a glorious “Last Night of the Proms” picnic style concert featuring a full piece orchestra playing popular classics including the traditional flag-waving favourites such as Rule Britannia, 1812 Overture, Jerusalem and Land of Hope & Glory.
-To finish the evening off there will be a stunning show of pyrotechnics and aerial displays whilst the orchestra performs rousing music such as Holst’s Jupiter.
-The music is guaranteed to make you wave your flag, sign out loud and even waltz under the stars!
+Once you have fully explored, you can make your way to the grounds for a glorious open-air picnic proms concert featuring a full orchestra playing popular classics, plus breathtaking displays including parachutes, Spitfire, historic mounted cavalry, live cannon fire and more!
+You are guaranteed an evening of superb classical favourites alongside all the traditional flag-waving classics associated with the ‘Last Night of the Proms’, such as Rule Britannia, The 1812 Overture, Jerusalem and Land of Hope & Glory.
+To finish the evening off there will be a stunning show of musical fireworks – this unique event is guaranteed to make you wave your flag, sing out loud and even waltz under the stars!

-For safety reasons, please note barbecues, garden flares and pets are not permitted at the concert.
+Please redeem your voucher asap for your chosen venue as bookings are strictly subject to availability.
+For safety reasons, please note barbecues, naked flames and pets are not permitted at the concert.
 Air displays are subject to weather conditions.
 Most people bring a picnic although some public catering is available.
 There is no seating at these concerts so please bring along rugs or garden chairs.
-The use of recording equipment is prohibited and please allow sufficient time to park your car as no vehicles are allowed on the concert area.
-The concert car park opens at 2:00pm and gates to the concert arena open at 4:00pm or 4:30pm approx.
+See your tickets for further venue and event info.

-You can spend most of the day at your chosen venue, concert gates open at approximately 4pm.
+You can spend most of the day at your chosen venue, concert gates open at 4.30pm.

 There will be anywhere between 5,000 to 10,000 people attending the concert.